-Chevrolet Trailblazer owners have reported 7 problems related to spare tire (under the tire category).
+Chevrolet Trailblazer owners have reported 8 problems related to spare tire (under the tire category).
+The most recently reported issues are listed below.

 Got a flat tire on the road.
 When I attempted to drop the spare from the back bottom of the vehicle it was frozen in place.
 Cable holding spare was frozen with rust.
 This part failure is dangerous to people of similar vehicle makes because it must be happening to others.
 I was under the vehicle trying to break the tire free in traffic that could easily have led to me being killed trying to break spare tire loose and it caused me longer delay and exposure to dangerous traffic due to part failure.
 I could not get it loose and had to have the dealer replace the whole cable.
 Dealer from Chevrolet said cable was frozen.
 2003 chevy Trailblazer.